 Fortunately, the Internet has solved many of these limiting factors.
 The peace of mind of being able to access information on any subject provides us with a huge safety net.
 Nothing is truer than “someone has already asked before what you’re wondering about now”.
 Besides, we can always ask on social networks, forums… without having to do it face-to-face.

-I have talked about my experience at the gym and a study on cultural consumption, but these situations happen constantly and they can’t always be solved with a Google search: students left with doubts because they think their question might get perceived as too elementary, people who don’t dare to experiment with technology because they think they might break something, those who don’t practice sports because they think they are too old, those who don’t dare to learn a new language because they don’t know how to pronounce it correctly, and so on and so forth.
+I have talked about my experience at the gym and a study on cultural consumption, but these situations happen constantly and they can’t always be solved with a Google search: students are left with doubts because they think their question might get perceived as too elementary, people who don’t dare to experiment with technology because they think they might break something, those who don’t practice sports because they think they are too old, those who don’t dare to learn a new language because they don’t know how to pronounce it correctly, and so on and so forth.

 Another prime example is that of a friend of mine who is just starting with her driving lessons: